 - Begin with Corner Posts and use a Level.
 It is VERY important to make sure your corner posts are straight and level up and down.
 They need to be cemented into the ground as well.

 - Have a gate and have fun with it.
-We wanted a little fence that allowed us the chance to grow things up a small little arbor.
+We wanted a little fence that allowed us to grow things up a small arbor.
 We haven’t chosen what will grow but we love the option it gives us.
 The gate uses simple black outdoor hardware for the gate and just kept it simple making a square and putting the fencing in the middle.

 Building your own DIY garden fence takes some work for sure, but if you do it right it can be an attractive and beautiful addition to your home and gardening life so you can worry less about pests like deer and rabbits.